AliMert/Word_Counter-PiE2018/README.md

 # Word_Counter-PiE2018

-This is the first asignment of the "Python in the Enterprise Lab." course.
+This is the first assignment of the "Python in the Enterprise Lab." course.

-The prject is my own implementation of the (well known) Linux program WC (Word Counter).
+The project is my own implementation of the (well known) Linux program WC (Word Counter).

-Like in WC, this program allows to count words,lines, and characters of a text.
+Like in WC, this program allows to count words,lines, and characters of a given text.

 There are three functions :